 Raised beds with paving stones is a pretty easy way to build a raised bed and can be built in a variety of designs, styles, heights and depths as well depending on what types of stone you have available.

 Cinder blocks have always been an easy solution to building a raised bed.
-It’s not the cheapest because you have to buy or find perfect blocks that aren’t cracked or broken.
+It’s not the cheapest because you have to buy perfect blocks that aren’t cracked or broken if you can’t find any for free.

 The best part of cinder blocks is that the holes in each block can be filled with soil and be planted with a small annuals such as Calibrachoa or Bacopa.